christophbrgr/ood_detection_framework/README.md

 The code works with CIFAR10 vs SVHN and with CheXpert OOD detection tasks.
 CIFAR10 and SVHN are automatically downloaded via torchvision.
 For CheXpert, download `CheXpert-v1.0-small` and place the folder in `datasets`.
 The current default settings for CheXpert can be found in `config\chexpert.py` and are categorized in 2 settings we trained on (see table 2).

+### Requirements
+This code was developed and tested on `Python 3.8`.
+Install all the required packages from `requirements.txt`.
+Both training and inference need a supported Nvidia GPU.

 ### Training
 Train new models using `train_wrn_cifar10.py` or `train_wrn_chexpert.py`.
 To adapt the default settings, edit the `config` files for the respective datasets.
 The defaults values yielded the best results in our training.
 You might have to adapt the batch size to fit the datasets on your GPU.
 We also made use of Weights and Biases for data logging, you can disable or enable that via a command line arg (`--wandb`).